Lifelong Generative Modeling: Appendix

-In order to quantify the this we run Experiment \ref{experiment1} utilizing two dense models (-D): one with the consistency regularizer (\emph{without-LL-D}) and one with the consistency and likelihood regularizer (\emph{with-LL-D}).
-We observe the model performance drop (with respect to the Frechet distance as well the test ELBO) in the case of the \emph{with-LL-D} as demonstrated in Figures \ref{ll_regularizer_fig1} and \ref{ll_regularizer_fig2}.
+In order to quantify the this we duplicate the FashionMNIST Experiment listed in the data flow definition in Figure \ref{data_flow_fig}.
+We use a simpler model than the main experiments to validate this hypothesis.
+We train two dense models (-D): one with just the posterior consistency regularizer (\emph{without-LL-D}) and one with the consistency and likelihood regularizer (\emph{with-LL-D}).
+We observe the model performance drops (with respect to the Frechet distance as well the test ELBO) in the case of the \emph{with-LL-D} as demonstrated in Figures \ref{ll_regularizer_fig1} and \ref{ll_regularizer_fig2}.